 WINSTON-SALEM, N.C. — You never know what you’ll find in Jimmy Salmons’ yard.

-“I enjoy collecting,” said Salmons who has been doing it as longing as he can remember.
+“I enjoy collecting,” said Salmons, who has been doing it as long as he can remember.
 “I’ve got a lot.”

 His sense of humor is on full display.

-“Went down to a buddy of mine and he had an outhouse,” said Jimmy.
+“Went down to a buddy of mine and he had an outhouse,” Salmons said.
 “I said I’ve got to get some measurements for that.”

 He loves old antique signs, especially ones from his hometown of Winston-Salem.

 “Been here all my life, not far out of the county,” he chuckled.
 “Went to Kernersville one day.”

 And after retiring from RJ Reynolds Tobacco Company, it’s no wonder why he collects that kind of stuff.